 - Nurse Visits: If you are more than 10 minutes late for a Nurse Visit, we will attempt to accommodate your child on a “work in” basis.
 If appointment availability permits, please be aware that longer wait times may occur.

-- Sibling Appointments: If multiple siblings are scheduled back to back and are late for their appointments- back to back scheduling will no longer be allowed.
-You will be asked to reschedule your appointment and future appointments must be made separately for each child.
+- Sibling Appointments: If multiple siblings are scheduled back to back and are late for their appointments, back to back scheduling will no longer be allowed.
+You will have to choose which child is seen and which you will reschedule.
+All future appointments must be made separately for each child.

 We understand that situations arise in which you will be late for your appointment.
 If this is the case, we ask that you reach out to the office in a timely manner for further direction.
 Please understand that tardiness without notice from caregiver will be treated as a NO SHOW, and your account will be charged as such.